-Once we heard about the Huayhuash circuit and saw some spectacular pictures of near vertical summits, glaciers and turquoise lakes we instantly knew: We have to go there!
+Once we heard about the Huayhuash circuit and saw some spectacular pictures of near-vertical summits, glaciers and turquoise lakes we instantly knew: We have to go there!
 And, it is even better than we could imagine.
-Hiking Cordillera Huayhuash has been a unforgettable experience
+Hiking Cordillera Huayhuash has been an unforgettable experience

-“The sheer beauty, vastness and geological diversity of the Cordillera Huayhuash is overwhelming.
+“The sheer beauty, vastness and geological diversity of the Cordillera Huayhuash are overwhelming.
 You just can’t help but feel the force of nature and be grateful to behold such a wonder.”